Implementing two-qubit gates at the quantum speed limit: Introduction

-Table I compares the speed and fidelity of various two-qubit gates achieved in our work with a number of recent experiments based on superconducting qubits.
-Defining $T_{\text{min}}$ as the theoretical minimum time to achieve a target gate with a given interaction strength from the hardware design, we see that none of the previous experiments in the table have gate time $T$ within $2T_{\text{min}}$.
-Moreover, those with $T<4T_{\text{min}}$ are in fact for native two-qubit gates, meaning that the gates can be achieved by evolving the static Hamiltonian without single-qubit gates or time-dependent drives.
-In contrast, we demonstrated three different non-native two-qubit gates with gate time close to their respective $T_{\text{min}}$.
+We emphasize that the above-mentioned gates we implemented are all non-native gates, meaning that they cannot be achieved by evolving the static interaction Hamiltonian without single-qubit gates or time-dependent drives.
 These non-native gates are crucial for efficient implementation of many useful quantum circuits \cite{Abrams2020,Kivlichan2018,Babbush2018}.
 With our method, one could even realize an arbitrary two-qubit gate close to its theoretical speed limit.
 The conventional method of using a universal gate set to achieve a general $SU(4)$ unitary would instead require a sequence of up to 3 two-qubit gates and 12 single-qubit gates \cite{Vatan2004}, which is not only much slower in practice, but also likely of lower fidelity due to error accumulation.

-We emphasize that our particular experimental hardware is not optimized for high fidelity gates.
-Nor does it have a very strong interaction strength for achieving the fastest two-qubit gates in absolute time scales.
-Our purpose is to demonstrate that the theoretical two-qubit gate speed limits can be largely achieved using a general optimal control method with minimal hardware requirement.
-Our speed-optimized gates achieve the same level of fidelity as that achieved previously on the same hardware \cite{Long2021}, showing that our gate speed optimization does not rely on sacrificing gate fidelity.
+Although certain two-qubit gates with $99.5\%$ fidelity or higher have already been achieved with superconducting qubits \cite{Kandala2021,Stehlik2021,Moskalenko2022}, the lower fidelity gates reported here are largely due to limitations of our experimental hardware, as the theoretical gate fidelities associated with our demonstrated gates are all above $99.9\%$.
+The main purpose of this work is to demonstrate that the theoretical two-qubit gate speed limits can be largely achieved using a general optimal control method with minimal hardware requirement.
+Our speed-optimized gates achieve the same level of fidelity as that achieved previously on the same hardware with only fidelity optimization \cite{Long2021}, showing that our gate speed optimization does not rely on sacrificing gate fidelity.
 Moreover, our method is scalable to a large number of qubits provided that the two-qubit interactions can be switched on and off (such as via tunable couplers \cite{Liu2006}), since we can perform the speed optimization for each two-qubit gate independently.
 With most of the research on quantum gates focusing on improving gate fidelities, our work represents an orthogonal direction that aims to improve the fidelity of the whole quantum circuit \cite{Jurcevic2021} by optimizing the speed of any two-qubit gates.